+What is a hagwon, buxiban, eikaiwa or training center?
 Private language schools, academies or institutes are referred to as buxibans in Taiwan, eikaiwa in Japan, training centers in China and hagwons in Korea.
-Private schools typically run as after school programs.
+They can also be called cram schools.
+These schools typically run as after school programs.

 Students typically attend these academies after normal public school hours.
 Some can be small mom and pop operations and others can be quite large franchises spread across multiple countries and/or cities.